flatcar/Flatcar/README.md

 For general discussions around Flatcar Container Linux please join our forums (Google groups) for [users](https://groups.google.com/forum/#!forum/flatcar-linux-user) and for [developers](https://groups.google.com/forum/#!forum/flatcar-linux-dev).
 Please do not use the GitHub project for general discussions.
 For a quick chat with other users and developers try the `#flatcar` IRC channel on irc.freenode.net.

+## Code of Conduct

+Please refer to the Kinvolk [Code of Conduct](https://github.com/kinvolk/contribution/blob/master/CODE_OF_CONDUCT.md).

 # Contributing to Flatcar Container Linux